 And then there is Columbian Subterfuge, where after you get many prisoners out of an Aztlan POW Camp, it turns out Agent 211983 had executed the prisoners and make an extremelysensationalist version of the event.
-While the atrocities without tampering will be sufficient to incriminate Aztlan, this will give Shadowland some fuel to discredit Horizon with.
+While the atrocities without tampering will be sufficient to incriminate Aztlan, this would had given Shadowland (now Jackpoint) some fuel to discredit Horizon with.
 And then there was the friendly fire incident...
 But given how War Is Hell...

 Syndicate.
 There may have been aversions during the corporations' initial rise to power over the governments, but after the syndicates took over the corporations using such upstanding methods as bribery and murder..